FedNow Service: Leveraging Real-Time Payments Across the U.S.

 The FedNow Service may signal a broader shift in how the U.S. approaches money movement.

-In other markets, such as India with UPI or the European Union with SEPA Instant, instant payment systems have become a national infrastructure.
 The U.S. appears to be heading in the same direction, albeit with its own timing and regulatory complexity.

 Financial institutions that prepare early will be best positioned to grow with the market rather than chase it later.